rivtlib-dev/rivtlib.github.io/index.rst

 **rivtlib** is a Python `open source <https://opensource.org/license/mit/>`_ package for writing and publishing engineering documents, with an emphasis on document reuse.
-It implements the **rivt** markup language and API described here `rivt.info  <https://rivt.info>`_.
+It implements the **rivt** markup API and framework described here `rivt.info  <https://rivt.info>`_.
 The source code is here `GitHub
 <https://github.com/rivtlib-net/rivtlib/>`_.